-Functions.
-A moderator announces the articles of business to be considered and conducts any elections they call for, recognizes voters who seek to speak, rules out of order clearly frivolous or obstructive motions, allows debate to proceed following a second and the moderator's statement of a motion to the assembly, enforces rules governing debate and maintenance of order and decorum; answers parliamentary procedure questions and decides all procedural issues (subject to appeal, discussed below), repeats and puts to a vote all questions including motions to amend and announces the outcome of every vote (which is subject to challenge, discussed below), ensures in a reasonable manner the integrity of the voting process including in particular the written ballot process, and allows a motion to adjourn after ascertaining in consultation with the selectmen, clerk, and assembly that no business remains to be conducted and that the clerk who is recording the votes of the meeting has no questions about the wording of any amendments or about any action taken.
+- announcing the articles of business to be considered and conducting any elections they call for; - · recognizing voters who seek to speak; - ruling out of order clearly frivolous or obstructive motions; - allowing debate to proceed following a second and the moderator's statement of a motion to the assembly; - enforcing rules governing debate and maintenance of order and decorum; - answering parliamentary procedure questions and deciding all procedural issues (subject to appeal, discussed below); - repeating and putting to a vote all questions including motions to amend and announcing the outcome of every vote (which is subject to challenge, discussed below); - ensuring in a reasonable manner the integrity of the voting process including the written ballot process; and - allowing a motion to adjourn after ascertaining in consultation with the selectmen, clerk, and assembly that no business remains to be conducted and that the clerk who is recording the votes of the meeting has no questions about the wording of any amendments or about any action taken.

-A moderator is subject to the same penalties for neglect of official duty as are other town officials. §§ 2524 and 2607.
+A moderator is subject to the same penalties for neglect of official duty as are other town officials.
+See §§ 2524 and 2607.